 Vita

-Özgün Eylül İşcen is a media theorist whose scholarship engages with critical theory and arts.
-She received her PhD in Computational Media, Arts and Cultures from Duke University in 2020.
-Her dissertation examines the geopolitical aesthetic of computational media as an imperial apparatus within the context of the Middle East.
-Her recent research dwells on the idea of counter-futuring at the intersections of materialist media theory, digital arts, and decolonial politics.
+Özgün Eylül İşcen is a postdoctoral researcher at the Schaufler Lab at the Technische Universität Dresden.
+She earned her PhD in Computational Media, Arts and Cultures at Duke University in 2020.
+Her dissertation examines the geopolitical aesthetic of computational media within the context of the Middle East.
+Her recent research focuses on counter-futuring within the coupling of digital arts and the ongoing urban, migrant, and environmental struggles that challenge today’s profit-driven, extractive modes of futurity.

 Black Box(ed) Allegories of Computational Capital